jeremynoesen/MatrixDisplay/README.md

 - `cache_dir`: The location of the directory where cached images will be saved.

 ## API
-The following URLs are used to control the display:
+The following endpoints can be used to externally control the display through POST requests:
 - `/image/<filename>`: Display an image on the display.
 - `/slideshow/<number>`: Start the slideshow, where every image can be displayed for a set number of seconds.
 - `/color/<hex>`: Display a hex color on the display.
 - `/off`: Turn off the display.
 - `/brightness/<number>`: Set the display brightness.
 - `/warmth/<number>`: Set the display warmth.

-You can visit these in your browser or use a GET request to get to the web UI.
-Use a POST request to do the same actions without grabbing the entire web page in the process.

 ## Demonstration